tardate/LittleArduinoProjects/Electronics101/Power/220VInverter/README.md

 ### Conclusion

-The converter is very effective, but totally unregulated - at 12V.
+The converter is very effective, but totally unregulated - at 12V input under the loads tested, the output voltage was already well over 220V.

-The input voltage needs to be adjusted to ensure the required output is generated.
+The input voltage needs to be adjusted to ensure the required output is generated for a given load.

 ## Credits and References